In-Home Support Service Appeals

 If your child is disabled, he or she may be eligible for in-home services provided by the state and delivered at the county level.
 The California In-Home Supportive Services program, or IHSS, can be a lifesaver, both for disabled children and their parents.
 The determination of eligibility for the In-Home Support Services offered through the state is a lengthy process.
 The first step involves an in-home assessment, in which a county worker will evaluate what services your child should receive, and how many hours per month.

 If you have a child that requires 24-hour supervision, IHSS will be an extremely valuable resource to explore.
 You may have applied for IHSS and had your application denied or had the number of hours reduced.
 You have the right to file an appeal if you disagree with the decision.
-At Woodsmall Law Group, we are dedicated to protecting the rights and interests of children in IHSS appeals.
+At Woodsmall Law Group, our attorneys are dedicated to protecting the rights and interests of children in IHSS appeals.

 Filing an Appeal for IHSS